moyano83/docker-kubernetes-practical-guide/README.md

 the command, or attach to a container with `docker attach <id>`.
 Use `docker logs <id>` to inspect the container logs, or use `docker logs -f <id>` to follow the logs after you execute the command.
 Use `docker rm <id>` to remove a stopped container, `docker rmi <id>` to remove an image, `docker images prune` to remove unused images (use `-a` option to remove all images).
-If you want to remove the container automatically when it is stopped use `--rm` option on docker run.Use `docker image inspect <id>` to get details of a docker image.
-To copy files into/out to a running container, we can do it with `docker cp <src> <dst>` where src is a local folder or a docker path in the form of <docker_name>:/<path> and dst is a path to copy to (the path will be created if it doesn't exists).
+If you want to remove the container automatically when it is stopped use `--rm` option on `docker run`.
+Use `docker image inspect <id>` to get details of a docker image.
+To copy files into/out to a running container, we can do it with `docker cp <src> <dst>` where src is a local folder or a docker path in the form of <docker_name>:/<path> and dst is a path to copy to (the path will be created if it doesn't exist).
 You can name a container with the `--name` option to the run command.
-Also a tag can be given to an image, on build do: `docker build . -t <docker_name>:<tag>`.
+Also, a tag can be given to an image, on build do: `docker build . -t <docker_name>:<tag>`.
 Docker has build in commands to share images through Docker Hub or a private registry, for that create an account in docker hub and once your image is ready, do `docker push <repo_name>/<img_name>:<tag>` if you want to publish to docker hub, or use `docker push <host>:<port>/<repo_name>/<img_name>:<tag>` to push to a private registry.
 To pull images use `docker pull <image>`.
 If you want to retag an image so it is in sync with the remote to push it, use `docker tag <old_tag> <repo_name>/<img_name>`.
-If you want to push/pull from a private repo, make sure to login with `docker login` ( use `docker logout` to close the session).
+If you want to push/pull from a private repo, make sure to log in with `docker login` (use
+`docker logout` to close the session).

 ## Managing Data & Working with Volumes